|Traditional holiday fruit, a pomegranate pregnant with seeds|

-With these words, ends the first and most central addition to the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768.
+These words conclude the first and most central idea in the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768 in the Jewish calendar.

-. . .
-Most central [an addition] it is, for throughout this day, and the ten days of return and renewal that it introduces, we remind ourselves. . . that the universe is at all is already a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility . . .
+. . . throughout this day and the ten days of return and renewal that it introduces, we remind ourselves . . . that the universe is a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility. . .

 A call to profound awareness.

 What responses are possible?